yenhuanli/yenhuanli.github.io/source/_posts/2017-09-22-calibrated-forecasting.markdown

 ### An Achieving Strategy

-A calibrated forecasting strategy can be derived by the idea Blackwell approachability.
+A calibrated forecasting strategy can be derived by the idea of Blackwell approachability.
-Let us ignore the theory behind for now.
-A description of the strategy is described as follows.

 The strategy only chooses $p_t$ from the set $$\{ c_m \}$$; effectively, Forecaster only needs to choose $$m_t \in \{ 1, 2, \ldots, M \}$$ for all $t$.
 Define, for all $m$,